Yuppiechef/yc-bootstrap/doc/step6a-httprouting.md

 We could go off and use compojure (https://github.com/weavejester/compojure) directly, but in interest of showing the plumbing that makes this work, I think it worthwhile to roll our own lightweight mechanism instead.
 It won't have all the bells and whistles, but it'll do for our purposes.

-In our `start.http` namespace, let's have a look at the request format - update the `app` function to look like this:
+In our `services.http` namespace, let's have a look at the request format - update the `app` function to look like this:

 ```clojure
 (defn app [req]